weijinsite/weijinsite.github.io/_pages/research.md

 ### Working Papers

-- *Yesterday Once More: The Impacts of Environmental Regulations on Multinational Corporations' Reinvestment Allocation in China*, with Bing Yan, Shaoyu Guo, and Xiaojing Jiang, R&R at **Journal of Environmental Economics and Management**.

 - *Guns and Gravity: Is There a Home-Market Effect in the Global Arms Trade?*, with Meng Gao, Chenxin Jin, Chaodui Shao, Danni Su, Guanxiang Wang, and Mingyang Wei, R&R at **Review of International Economics**.